ParCoreLab/ParCoreTools/README.md

 # ParCoreTools

-ParCoreTools is a collection of profiling tools developed by [ParCoreLab](https://parcorelab.ku.edu.tr/) at Koç University, Istanbul.
+ParCoreTools is a suite of profiling tools developed by [ParCoreLab](https://parcorelab.ku.edu.tr/) at Koç University, Istanbul.

 The profiling tools included in ParCoreTools are as follows.